oicr-gsi/req-system-docs/source/requisitioners.rst

 	#.
 Alternatively, the same functions may be initiated directly from the requisition form

 #.
 New fields will appear immediately below.
 Select “Consent Withdrawn”.
 Enter the reason for consent withdrawal in the text field.
 Do not include any PHI because the information will appear in the case history and be visible to other roles.
 Click “Submit” at bottom of form.
 #.
-An email notification with subject “Patient Consent Has Been Withdrawn; Stop Processing Samples and/or Data” will be sent to all roles associated with the study including Requisitioner, Accessioner, Laboratory, Sign Out and Administrator.
+An email notification will be sent to all roles associated with the study including Requisitioner, Accessioner, Laboratory, Sign Out and Administrator.
 Contact the Administrator to arrange for return or destruction of materials.
 Requisition status will state “Withdraw consent”.

+.. _req-signedout:

 Download a Signed Out Clinical Report PDF
 =============================================

-Requisitioners will receive an email notification with subject header “A Clinical Report Has Been Signed Out.
-Case Report Complete.
-Requisitioner, Download Clinical Report.”
-When a clinical report is ready for review by a treating physician.
+Requisitioners will receive an email notification when a clinical report is ready for review by a treating physician.

 #.
 Login to the OICR Genomics Requisition System.
 Select the specific requisition or select “View Submission”.
 #.
 Scroll to the header “Sign Out Report [PHI]” and click on the report of interest to download.
 The clinical report PDF containing PHI will be downloaded to your computer, typically to the “Downloads” directory for Windows PCs or the download directory specified by your web browser.